-Adolescence is a time of great change for teens as well as everyone involved in their lives.
-The teen has to develop their identity and independence.
-At the same time, they face growing pressure to be responsible and trustworthy even while they grapple with issues like sexuality, drug use, and peer relationships.
-Adolescent psychology seeks to understand teens and equip them for making the transition from child to adult.
+Adolescence is a time of great change for teens, not to mention everyone involved in their lives.
+It's important for teenagers to develop an identity and independence.
+At the same time, they face growing pressure to be responsible and trustworthy while they grapple with issues like sexuality, drug use, and peer relationships.
+Adolescent psychology seeks to understand teens and help them make the transition from child to adult.

 How A Teen's Mind Works Differently

 Teenagers can present challenges to the adults in their lives.
 If you're struggling with your teenager, this is normal.
 Ask any other parent with teenagers at home.
 There are many ways to better understand and connect with your teen, so you can help them cope with the changes they're experiencing.
 The American Academy of Child & Adolescent Psychiatry explains that adolescents are more likely to: